mauricechevez/US-CAPITALS-QUIZ/README.md

 })
 ```
 ## Timer
 Each question is limited to 10 seconds.
-Once 10 seconds has been reached, the next question is displayed.
-Once the last question is reached, and the timer has exceeded, the game ends and is considered a wrong answer.
+Once the limit has been reached, the next question is displayed, and the question is marked wrong.
+When the list of questions has reached its limit using the **finalQuestionIndex** variable, it will stop the game and the player will be shown their score.
 ```javascript
 function showTimer(){
     if (count <= qTimeCounter){